-- To prohibit bulk moisture from entering the building envelope from the exterior by effectively weather sealing the structure
+- To prohibit bulk moisture from entering the building envelope from the exterior by effective weather sealing the structure.

 Wall systems should be designed so that moisture vapor within the conditioned space is regulated from entering the assembly, yet able to dry either to the exterior or to the interior if it does enter an assembly.